WaterCoolerStudiosInc/subsquid-mongodb-example/README.md

 # 1. Install dependencies
 npm install

-# 3. Start the mongo db via docker (make sure docker is running first)
+# 3. Start the app and db via docker (make sure docker is running first)
 sqd up

-# 4. Build and run the project
-npm run start:dev

 # 5. Build and run the graphql server (used strictly for local testing)
 cd graphql